-- 1. When you are in the T9 predictive text input mode, start entering a word by pressing keys 2 to 9 Press one key per letter. - ▶ The word changes as letters are typed ignore what's on the screen until the word is typed completely. - If the word is still incorrect after typing completely, press the down navigation key once or more to cycle through the other word options.
+- 1. When you are in the T9 predictive text input mode, start entering a word by pressing keys 2 pressing keys 1 press one key per letter. - The word changes as letters are typed ignore what's on the screen until the word is typed completely. - If the word is still incorrect after typing completely, press the down navigation key once or more to cycle through the other word options.